neoforged/Documentation/docs/datamaps/index.md

 ## Registration
 A data map type should be statically created and then registered to the `RegisterDataMapTypesEvent` (which is fired on the mod event bus).
 The `DataMapType` can be created using a `DataMapType$Builder`, through `DataMapType#builder`.

-The builder provides a `syced` method which can be used to mark a data map as synced and have it sent to clients.
+The builder provides a `synced` method which can be used to mark a data map as synced and have it sent to clients.

 A simple `DataMapType` has two generic arguments: `R` (the type of the registry the data map is for) and `T` (the values that are being attached).
 A data map of `SomeObject`s that are attached to `Item`s can, as such, be represented as `DataMapType<Item, SomeObject>`.